shiukaheng/minGS/README.md

 # minGS
-This is a minimalistic refactoring of the original 3D Gaussian splatting codebase that follows PyTorch conventions and allow for easy customization and extension, based on the [original 3DGS official repository](https://github.com/graphdeco-inria/gaussian-splatting).
+This is a minimalistic refactor of the original 3D Gaussian splatting codebase that follows PyTorch conventions and allow for easy customization and extension, based on the [original 3DGS official repository](https://github.com/graphdeco-inria/gaussian-splatting).

-It is meant for researchers who want to experiment with 3D Gaussian splatting and need a clean and easy-to-understand codebase to start from.
+It is meant for researchers who want to experiment with 3D Gaussian splatting and need a clean and easy to understand codebase to start from.

-# Installation
+# System requriements
+Just like the original codebase, minGS requires a CUDA compatible GPU to run.

-Assuming you have CUDA SDK installed, you can view or directly run `install.sh` to install the required dependencies and compile the CUDA kernels.
+Assuming you have CUDA toolkit installed, you can view or directly run `install.sh` to install the required dependencies and compile the CUDA kernels.

 # Examples